Komorní Lhotka: Etymology

 Lhotka is a diminutive form of Lhota, which is a common name for villages in both Czech Republic and western Poland.
 The word refers to the medieval custom of village founders being exempt from paying duties to their lords for a period of 5–8 years.
 Komorní Lhotka was first mentioned as Buczkowa Lhota, meaning "Buczek's Lhota".
 Later the attribute was replaced or dropped and eventually in the 19th century, it became known as Komorní (Polish Kameralna and German Cammeral) as it was belonging to Teschener Kammer.

 Geography

 Komorní Lhotka is located about 12 km east of Frýdek-Místek and 22 km southeast of Ostrava.
 It lies in the historical region of Cieszyn Silesia.
 About three quarters of the municipality lies in the Moravian-Silesian Beskids and within the Beskydy Protected Landscape Area.
 The northern part of the municipality lies in the Moravian-Silesian Foothills.
-The highest point is the Ropičanka mountain at 918 km above sea level.
+The highest point is the mountain Ropičanka at 918 km above sea level.
 The Stonávka River originates in the municipal territory and flows across the municipality.